-Cyanobacteria: Photosynthesizing bacteria, also called blue-green algae, which naturally occur in marine and freshwater ecosystems, and may produce cyanotoxins, which at sufficiently high concentrations can pose a risk to public health.
+Cyanobacteria: Photosynthesizing bacteria, also called bluegreen algae, which occur naturally in marine and freshwater ecosystems, and may produce cyanotoxins, which at sufficiently high concentrations can pose a risk to public health.

 Cyanotoxin: Toxin produced by cyanobacteria.
-These toxins include liver toxins, nerve toxins, and skin toxins.
-Also sometimes referred to as "algal toxin".
+These toxins include liver toxins, nerve toxins, and skin toxins, (sometimes referred to as "algal toxin").

-Maximum contaminant level (MCL): The highest level of a contamination allowed in drinking water.
+Maximum contaminant level (MCL): The highest level of a contaminant allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.